nv1t/virtualbox-web-panel/README.md

 # VirtualBox Web Control Panel

 A lightweight HTTP server script that provides a simple web interface to control and interact with VirtualBox virtual machines.
-This project allows you to:

-- List available VMs
-- Start, stop, and save state of VMs
-- Send keystrokes to a VM
-- View periodic screenshots of the VM's display
-- Download VM screenshots
-- View VM status indicators
-- Display detailed VM configuration in a collapsible sidebar

 ## Features